Theocrat/cvector/README.md

 }
 ```

+### Cleanup

+The `data` field is allocated a block of memory dynamically.
+This memory needs to be freed up, or it will cause memory leakages.

+The traditional way to free memory in C is the `free` method of STDLIB.
+But there
+is a danger when using `free` here.
+Suppose I make a vector variable named `vec`
+and insert three items into it.
+It will now have size 3, capacity 4, and a dynamically allocated array in the data field.
+If I free up the data field, that
+does not change the other two fields.

+_Even though the vector is empty, its size and capacity fields lie and say otherwise!_

+If by some chance this vector is then iterated over using a loop or any of the
+idioms above, the result is going to be a segmentation fault.
+To prevent that,
+we need to provide an easy way to safely free up the memory.
+The `cleanup` macro provides this way – it sets the size and capacity to zero and frees the allocation.

+> __NOTE:__ Do _NOT_ attempt to append to a cleaned-up vector.
+It will cause segmentation fault.

 ## Philosphy and Design Decisions

 These macros will read in arguments for both data types, and the names of variables that need to be used as arguments in the functions etc. I have decided the ordering of the arguments in the macros to be like I describe here.